1951 Rigid Frame 650 Triumph Bonneville bobber in 1967

 Back from the paint shop and ready for the team at Old Soul Speed and Custom to reinstall all of the panels and prep it for delivery.

 So here we are.
 95% done and road ready.
-In addition to the body and paint, Maryjane has a new interior with BMW leather bucket seats, a new 350ci 373hp motor with Vortec heads, air conditioning, front and rear disc brakes, rebuilt front suspension, rebuilt transmission and a gazillion other details.
+In addition to the body and paint, Maryjane a new interior with BMW leather bucket seats, new glass, new wheels, new stereo system, a new 350ci 373hp motor with Vortec heads, air conditioning, 4 wheel disc brakes, rebuilt front and rear suspension, rebuilt TH350 transmission and a gazillion other details.

 Route 66 here we come!!